diskoverdata/diskover-docs/source_files/install_diskoveradmin.md

 ### Python Installation

-Python should already be installed as instructed in the [Diskover Indexers/Workers Installation](#install_indexers) section.
+Python should already be installed as instructed in the [Diskover Scanners/Workers Installation](#install_scanners) section.
 Alternatively, you could use a [PyEnv (Python Environments)](#pyenv).

-🟨 &nbsp;Note that some steps here, such as symlinking to the main Python3 executable, might not be advisable if this system is used for other Python-based programs.
+⚠️ &nbsp;Note that some steps here, such as symlinking to the main Python3 executable, might not be advisable if this system is used for other Python-based programs.

 ### DiskoverAdmin Installation